markusfisch/bots/README.md

   -N, --non-exclusive         multiple players can occupy the same cell -v, --view-radius N         how many fields a player can see in every
-                              direction, default is 2 -G, --max-games N           maximum number of games, default is 1 -M, --max-turns N           maximum number of turns, default is 1024 -L, --max-lag N             number of turns a player can miss, default is 1024
+                              direction, default is 2 -G, --max-games N           maximum number of games, default is 1, use -1 for unlimited games -M, --max-turns N           maximum number of turns, default is 1024 -L, --max-lag N             number of turns a player can miss, default is 1024